New Chicago COVID-19 restrictions on bars, restaurants include indoor dining ban

 The Illinois Dept. of Public Health said it will continue to track metrics in Chicago and if the numbers come down, the restrictions can be eased.

+Chicago Mayor Lori Lightfoot responded to the governor's action in a written statement, se: "Communication is the key to navigating through this crisis.
+We will continue our efforts to engage with the Governor and his team to better understand their metrics so that we can forge targeted solutions to address the public health challenges here in Chicago and across the state.
+The Governor and I are aligned that we need residents to mask-up and follow the City and State's health guidance in order to reverse these recent troubling trends, but we must remain in lockstep when it comes to the rollout of new restrictions.
+Even amid the pandemic, I urge residents to continue to find ways to support our small businesses and their local communities."

+In response to Lightfoot, a spokesperson for Gov. Pritzker said: "Unfortunately, the virus doesn't make exceptions, and it would be ill-advised to make exceptions to the rules we put in place as the best mitigations to stop the spread.
+As the CDC has noted, bars and restaurants are major places of transmission risk.
+We'll continue to provide support to businesses that are hard hit through our $630 million in grants."

-In a written statement, the Illinois Restaurant Association said: "The IRA is actively fighting to keep restaurants across Illinois open for indoor service.
+In a written statement, the Illinois Restaurant Association said it will fight the indoor dining ban: "The IRA is actively fighting to keep restaurants across Illinois open for indoor service.
 We are also exploring all possible legal remedies.
 Furthermore, we are fiercely advocating for enhanced financial relief for restaurants at the local, state, and federal levels."

-Meanwhile, restrictions will go into place for suburban Cook County, Illinois Health Region 10 on Wednesday due to rising cases in the area.
-The restrictions include a ban on indoor service for restaurants and bars.
+Meanwhile, the same restrictions will go into place for suburban Cook County, Illinois Health Region 10, on Wednesday due to rising cases in the area.
+The restrictions include the same ban on indoor service for restaurants and bars.

 "Starting Wednesday, six of our 11 Restore Illinois regions will be operating under our resurgence mitigation framework," Gov. JB Pritzker said.
 "There seems to be a COVID storm on the rise and we have to get prepared."